Federal Possession of a Firearm by a Convicted Felon

 The term “interstate or foreign commerce” includes the movement of a firearm from one state to another or between the United States and any foreign country.

 What Are The Penalties For Federal Possession of a Firearm by a Convicted Felon?

-The maximum penalty for felon in possession of a firearm is 10 years imprisonment and a $250,000 fine.
-However, under the Armed Career Criminal Act, if a Defendant violates this law and has three previous convictions for a violent felony or a serious drug offense, or both, committed on occasions different from one another, the defendant faces a 15-year minimum mandatory prison sentence.
+The sentencing guidelines for possession of a firearm by a convicted felon indicates a maximum penalty is 10 years imprisonment and a $250,000 fine.
+However, under the Armed Career Criminal Act, if a Defendant violates the possession of a firearm by a convicted felon law and has three previous convictions for a violent felony or a serious drug offense, or both, committed on occasions different from one another, the defendant faces a 15-year minimum mandatory prison sentence.

 Are you looking for the best federal criminal defense lawyer in Tampa Florida to handle a felon in possession of a firearm case?
 Contact Attorney David C. Hardy

 Tampa Attorney David C. Hardy is a former prosecutor that now represents people in matters related to federal criminal offenses.